mholec/fio-sdk/README.md

 ## Changelist

+#### Version 3.1.0

+Version 3.1.0 contains new FIO base URL.

 #### Version 3.0.0

-Version 3.0.0. contains important breaking changes.
+Version 3.0.0 contains important breaking changes.
 Due to using System.Text.Json library target framework has been changed to NET Standard 2.0.

 - changed ApiExplorer to IFioClient (and FioClient implementation)
 - all methods support async calls only